10 days from £3,450pp

 Beach sundowners

 We’ll spend much of the day today travelling back towards the hustle and bustle of Nosy Be.
-On the way we’ll explore more rarely explored ocean in our mission to identify new individuals, as well as encounters with other megafauna like humpbacks whales, manta rays and dolphins with the goal of swimming with some of these giants of the ocean.
+On the way we’ll explore more rarely explored ocean in our mission to identify new individuals, as well as encounters with other megafauna like humpback whales, manta rays and dolphins, with the goal of swimming with some of these giants of the ocean.

 If time permits we’ll visit an area populated with green turtles, another gentle giant, and observe as they calmly graze on unique marine grass ecosystems along the shores of one of the many islands in northern Madagascar.
 In the late afternoon we’ll arrive at our hotel in Nosy Be and enjoy sundowners on the beach to celebrate an unforgettable experience.